-Emily Allender is a young woman from the Maryland, USA.
+Emily Allender is a young woman from Maryland, USA.
 She is currently finalizing her studies in Public Health and Political Science.
-As part of her curriculum she decided pursue an internship at the World YWCA.
-Emily believes that -when give access to opportunities – young women can embrace their power and reach their full potential.
+As part of her curriculum she decided to pursue an internship at the World YWCA.
+Emily believes that -when given access to opportunities – young women can embrace their power and reach their full potential.
 She thinks it is important to acknowledge that everyone has something to offer, they just need to be given a chance to shine.
 We loved working with Emily and it was really interesting to hear her thoughts on leadership.

 What is a leader?

 I think a leader is someone who shows confidence and strength, so much so that when engaged in a group, other people pick up on these qualities.
 A leader is someone who is unafraid to take charge and make change when needed.
 They do not shy away from opportunity but rather embrace it.

 How do you define leadership?
 What is your perspective of it?